gtiosclub/Weather-App-Tutorial/P5/part5.md

 For the temperature, we access the numerical value and then convert it to a String.
 If the temperature doesn't exist, we give it a placeholder.

-For the description and icon, we can use the shorthand nil-coelescing operator `??`.
+For the description and icon, we can use the shorthand nil-coalescing operator `??`.
 It has a mouthful of a name, but is very convenient.
 If the value on the left is nil / doesn't exist, it'll use the default value on the right.

 Your final `WeatherData` struct should look like this: